NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ## Reflection

-JavaScript uses reflection, which enables objects to look at owned properties and methods, this gives an advantage over using a static language, item properties can be stored dynamically, and can be accessed easily by using the ```HasOwnProperty()``` method which can be called on an object to check whether the object contains an attribute, enabling for a flexible solution rather than compiling errors using a static language.
+JavaScript uses reflection, which enables objects to look at owned properties and functions, this gives an advantage over using a static language, item properties can be stored dynamically, and can be accessed easily by using the ```HasOwnProperty()``` function which can be called on an object to check whether the object contains an attribute, enabling for a flexible solution rather than compiling errors using a static language.

 ```js
 var itemID = parseInt(req.params.id)